-Have you ever wondered about squirrels and their crazy behaviors?
+Have you ever wondered about squirrels and their nutty behaviors?
 Helping children learn about the animals that interest them, such as squirrels, is a great way to make learning fun!
-In this informative article, we will learn about the different types of squirrels that live in the wild, along with a whole slew of other interesting facts about squirrels.
+In this informative article, we will learn about the different types of squirrels that live in the wild, along with a slew of other interesting facts about squirrels.

 1. Squirrel Facts

-Did you know that one of the squirrels’ most important jobs is to forget where he or she stored every nut for the winter?
+Did you know that one of the squirrels’ most important jobs is to forget where he or they stored every nut for the winter?
 Squirrels love to dig empty holes and cover them with leaves and twigs in an attempt to trick other animals and protect their food stores.
 Fortunately, the only problem with this quirky squirrel behavior is their greatest asset.
 The forgotten nuts have helped to reforest parks and natural areas across the globe!

-Cool Facts About Squirrels:
+Fun Facts About Squirrels:

 - Squirrels are mammals; they are warm-blooded, covered in fur, and give birth to live young.
 They are members of the family Sciuridae and are considered small to medium-sized rodents.